rv-kip/express-redis-cache/README.md

         body:    String // the content of the cache
         touched: Number // last time cache was set (created or updated) as a Unix timestamp
-        expire:  Number // the seconds cache entry lives (-1 if does not expire)
+        expire:  Number // the seconds cache entry lives (-1 if does not expire) }
-        size:    Number // the size in bytes of the Entry }

 ## The ConstructorOPtions Object